igorwojda/android-showcase/README.md

 ## Ci pipeline

-CI pipeline verifies project correctness witch each PR.
+[CI pipeline](.circleci/config.yml) verifies project correctness witch each PR.
 Some of the tasks run in parallel, while others like `app build` will not be stared until all `static checks` and `tests` complete successfully:

 ![ci_pipeline.jpg](misc/image/ci_pipeline.jpg)

-All of the Gradle tasks (cmd commands) that are executed by CI can be found in the [CI config](.circleci/config.yml)
+These are all of the Gradle tasks (cmd commands) that are [executed by CI](.circleci/config.yml):
-file:
 * `./gradlew lintDebug` - runs Android lint
 * `./gradlew detekt` - runs detekt
 * `./gradlew ktlintCheck` - runs ktlint